roopsai780/FPGA-Pipelined-CORDIC-Sine-Cosine-Generator/README.md

 We must fold the angle into the CORDIC working domain:
 -π/2≤Z_0≤+π/2

-CORDIC only works correctly in this zone.
-So the quadrant (domain) detector applies three cases:

 	Case 1 — Angle is already in the CORDIC domain
 Condition:
 -π/2≤"angle_in"≤+π/2